Reliability of Wikipedia: Political bias

 Amid the George Floyd protests, there were several disputes over racial justice on Wikipedia.
 The Wikipedia community voted against a proposal to black out the website in support of Black Lives Matter because it may have threatened Wikipedia's reputation for neutrality.
 It also led to the creation of the WikiProject Black Lives Matter, in line with AfroCROWD's Juneteenth efforts to improve the coverage of civil rights movement-related topics; the Black Lives Matter project was nominated for deletion on the grounds that it was "non-neutral advocacy".
 In Wikipedia, neutrality is more of a process that is achieved through consensus.
-Social scientist Jackie Koerner took issue with the word neutrality and said she preferred the word balance to neutrality because one of Wikipedia's goals should be knowledge equity.
+Social scientist Jackie Koerner took issue with the word neutrality and said she preferred the word balance to neutrality because she believed that one of Wikipedia's goals should be knowledge equity.

+The Japanese Wikipedia has been accused of right-wing historical revisionism, particularly on articles related to its role in World War II and colonialism, by a number of scholars.
+The issue has been the subject of research supported by the Wikimedia Foundation.